-Every university has a different core course or General Education requirement.
+Every university has different core courses or general education requirements.

-The students will have some compulsory courses and then the university will ask you to choose 1 course from every single area of study to fulfill your gen eds requirements.
+Students will have some compulsory courses, and the university will ask you to choose one course from every single area of study to fulfill your gen eds requirements.
 You need to choose courses from the areas of Math, Literature, History, and more.

 These courses are different from one another to give you diverse knowledge before studying the subject you want to specialize in.

 List of General Education Courses

 There is a broad range of courses that make up gen ed classes.